UoB-HPC/SimEng/docs/sphinx/index.rst

    user/creating_binaries

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
-   :caption: SST Documentation
+   :caption: SST Integration
    :hidden:

    sst/index
    sst/building_simeng_with_sst
+   sst/understanding_sst
    sst/running_simeng_with_sst

 SimEng is a framework for building modern, cycle-accurate processor simulators.
 Its goals are to be: